Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
+  -w, --warning WARN    WARN threshold for the remaining life of a backup
+                        power module, as a Nagios range in days.
+Default: 180:
+  --warning-voltage WARN_VOLTAGE
+                        WARN threshold in volts.
+Supports Nagios ranges.
+Off by default, because the healthy range depends on the module and on how many cells it has; read the label or watch the graph first.
+Example: `--warning-
+                        voltage=15:17`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-backup-power/